Florida reports 2 dead from coronavirus, first known fatalities on East Coast

 One of the Floridian deaths was a man with underlying health issues in Santa Rosa County in Florida's Panhandle and the other was an elderly person in Lee County, in the Fort Myers area.

-As of Friday night, seven people in the Sunshine State have tested positive for COVID-19, one of which is a non-resident, officials said.
+As of Saturday morning, eight people in the Sunshine State have tested positive for COVID-19, one of which is a non-resident, officials said.

-One of the new cases was only confirmed after the person had died, while two elderly men tested positive Friday in Broward County, ages 65 and 75, both of whom are in isolation.
+One of the new cases was only confirmed after the person had died, while two elderly men tested positive Friday in Broward County, ages 65 and 75, both of whom are in isolation, and another case in Lee County was reported Saturday.
 Five Florida residents who tested positive after traveling to China are also being quarantined.

 The risk for those in Florida continues to remain low, authorities say, as most cases have been in Washington state and California, where a cruise ship is being held off the coast after a passenger on a previous trip died and others became infected.